mcmah309/activate/README.md

 a dev
 ```

+A `.env` file and a `configmap` file are also created in the `.activate` directory.
+That can be used
+as needed.

 ### Monorepo
 `activate.toml` files can be distributed across a codebase, where each application has its own
 `activate.toml` file.
 From the root of the repo everything can be switched together with the `-d`